-The pleasant environment offers extensive green spaces, and lots of places for socialising, both indoors and outside.
-Planned facilities include a basketball court, a pergola, study rooms and a lounge.
-Those who need more space can simply go out to one of Campuskilen’s green meeting places with outdoor gym, boules court, table tennis etc. Bicycle parking under cover is, of course, standard for AF Bostäder, and Pireus tenants will also have access to a bicycle repair room.
+The pleasant environment offers extensive green spaces, and lots of places for socializing, both indoors and outside.
+Planned facilities include a basketball court, a pergola, study rooms, and a lounge.
+Those who need more space can simply go out to one of Campuskilen’s green meeting places with an outdoor gym, a boules court, table tennis, etc. Bicycle parking under cover is, of course, a standard for AF Bostäder, and Pireus tenants will also have access to a bicycle repair room.

 The name Pireus

 Pireus takes its name from the Greek port outside Athens.
 Just as on the coast of Greece it is Kämnärsrätten’s Pireus that is the portal for the area’s visitors.
-Five buildings at different heights create a hub and entrance to the Kämnärsrätten and is the start of Campuskilen – the long walking, cycling and socialising oasis that stretches through the new quarter.
+Five buildings at different heights create a hub and entrance to the Kämnärsrätten and are the start of Campuskilen – the long walking, cycling, and socializing oasis that stretches through the new quarter.